lethargilistic/blog/0018-the-academic-bates-motel.md

 But eventually the guest does check out and leave for the realm of whatever worldly pursuit they choose.
 Practically, this means they join the increasingly casualized professional workforce and hope to maybe get a job doing something they liked to do while a guest at the
 Academic Bates Motel instead of subsisting on temp work.
-(Almost needless to say, there is no guarantee that any employer will give them a job and plenty of unwritten reasons why existing abnormally means we are unworthy of working, but we're not supposed to talk about that.)
+(Almost needless to say, there is no guarantee that any employer will give them a job and plenty of unwritten reasons why existing abnormally means they are unworthy of working, but we're not supposed to talk about that.)
 Personally, it's been about four years since I checked out and apparently that's so long ago that employers collectively pretend I never checked in at all.
 For all the admonishment I endured to behave in certain ways or refrain from certain things—to never plagiarize or patch- write being but one—those rules sure don't seem to provide for me now that I live outside the support structures offered by academics to